 - Do forms submit without errors?

-I know what you’re thinking – this sounds tedious as watching paint dry.
-But here’s the thing: you’ll often discover issues that automated tools miss, like links that technically work but lead to irrelevant or outdated content.
+I know what you’re thinking: this sounds about as fun as watching paint dry.
+But you’ll often catch issues that automated tools miss, like links that technically work but lead to irrelevant or outdated content.

 Understanding HTTP status codes is like learning the language of the web.
-These three-digit numbers tell you exactly what’s happening when someone (or something) tries to access a link on your site.
-Let me break down the most important ones for broken link detection.
+These three-digit numbers tell you exactly what’s happening when someone, or something, tries to access a link on your site.
+Here are the ones that matter most for broken link detection.

-The 4xx series indicates client errors – basically, problems with the request itself:
+The 4xx series signals client errors, basically problems with the request itself:

-- 404 Not Found: The classic broken link – the page doesn’t exist
+- 404 Not Found: The classic broken link, where the page doesn’t exist

 - 403 Forbidden: The page exists but access is denied